 Paralegal degrees typically take four years to complete at a university.
 Graduates will earn bachelor’s degrees in paralegal education.
 Degrees combine general education with specialized coursework in the legal field.
 Degree programs typically offer students field placements so that students can have an opportunity to work in the legal field prior to beginning their careers.

 Nova Scotia does not have a provincial professional paralegal association.
-However, paralegals may join one of the two national professional paralegal associations: the Canadian Association of Paralegals (CAP) and the Paralegal Society of Canada (PSC).
+However, paralegals may join one of the two national professional paralegal associations: the Canadian Association of Paralegals (CAP).

 Representing paralegals across Canada, CAP has members who live in the Maritimes and works on issues affecting the region.
 CAP members benefit from its work in increasing the utilization of paralegals in the legal profession, and also from scholarships, a job bank, networking opportunities and continuing education.